-Yes, EASY Chocolate Creme Brulee.
+Yes, Chocolate Creme Brulee.
 No bake, no eggs, no water bath, and you don’t even need a torch if you don’t have one.
-Amazing chocolate custard in a small batch – for two!
+Amazing chocolate custard in a small batch – for two (or three).

-I know, right?
 I almost can’t get over the fact that chocolate creme brulee exists.
-Like, for real, it does.
-I know, I made it.
 And, even better than chocolate creme brulee, this recipe is so easy you can do it right now.
-No fussy recipe here – this is an Easy Chocolate Creme Brulee recipe.
-Even if you’re thinking, “Oh, no, creme brulee.
-I can’t make that, it’s too hard!” you can make this, I promise.
+No fussy recipe here – this is an Easy Creme Brulee recipe – no oven needed.

-Not only does this recipe not have eggs, but it doesn’t need to be baked, it doesn’t need a water bath, and if you don’t have a torch?
+Not only does this recipe not have egg yolks, but it doesn’t need to be baked, it doesn’t need a water bath, and if you don’t have a kitchen torch?
 NO PROBLEM.